Lucas Boyé: Loan deals

 On 31 January 2018, he moved on loan to Spanish club Celta.

 In the 2018–19 season Boyé joined AEK on loan.
 On 28 October 2018 he scored his first goal for the club in a 4–0 home win game against Aris Thessaloniki.
 On 23 February 2019, he scored a brace, his first in his career, sealing a 2–1 home win game against Apollon Smyrnis.

 On 2 August 2019, English Championship club Reading announced the signing of Boyé on a season-long loan deal from Torino.
 He scored his first goal for Reading in an EFL Cup tie against Wolverhampton Wanderers on 25 September 2019.
 However he also went on to miss a penalty in the shootout in the same game as Reading ultimately lost.

+Elche

 On 21 September 2020, the newly promoted La Liga team Elche announced that Boyé had joined them on loan with an option to buy.

-Elche

-On 13 May 2021, Elche announced that they had exercised the option to Boyé.
+On 13 May 2021, Elche announced that they had exercised the option to buy Boyé permanently.

+Granada

+On 30 August 2023, Boyé joined La Liga side Granada for a reported fee of €7 million, plus add-ons, signing a four-year contract with the club.

+Alavés

+On 22 August 2025, Boyé signed a four-year contract with Alavés also in the top tier.